sarika2446/ece4160/lab4.md

 ![Unknown-19](https://user-images.githubusercontent.com/123786420/220590125-5b5875f1-0d49-46ef-9dc0-8c9f20a6cdc7.png)

 In this plot, blue represents one TOF sensor, green represents the other TOF sensor, red represents pitch, and black represents roll.
-The results were as expected.
+The results were as expected, although there was some unintended movement of the sensors due to the tape used to mount them being flimsy.
 I plotted this data in two different plots because the optimal y-axis scaling to see the trends clearly was very different for the TOF sensor versus the IMU.